kanej/lein-s3-sync/s3-sync/README.md

 # s3-sync

-**NOTE: This library has been pulled out of the lein-s3-sync plugin.
-It requires further work before it can be considered for stand-alone use (particularly around error output).**

 A Clojure library for synchronising the contents of a local folder to a bucket on Amazon's S3 service.